robert-westenberger/knowledgebase/web-development/interviewing/front-end/system-design.md

 - Do we need to support internationalization?
 - How much styling customization do we want to allow?
 ## Architecture
+List down various subcomponents that will exist within components of the architecture.

+Detail what data is being passed down among each component.
+It may be helpful to draw diagrams to illustrate the entities and their relationships.
 ## Data Model Design
 ## API Design
 ## Extra Stuff